spacer.gif

 You infringe a patent if you make, use, sell a product or process that includes someone else's patent.
 You also infringe a patent if you encourage others to make, use or sell a product or process that includes someone else's patent, and you knew that it the product or process includes someone else's patent.

 If you have been accused of patent infringement, you have several choices.
 You may license the patent from the patent holder.
 You may also mount a challenge to the patent for invalidity or inequitable conduct.
 A patent is invalid if shown by clear and convincing evidence that it did not meet one of the requirements of patentability, which are discussed in the Patent section of this website.
 A patent may be unenforceable if you can show certain bad conduct by the inventor or the attorney during the patent's prosecution.
-There may be other defenses you can raise in your situation - please contact us for a consultation.
+Under the new AIA rules, the Patent Trial and Appeal Board hears challenges to patents.
+Consult with an attorney if you have received a "cease and desist" letter, to discuss your options.

 drop_shadow.gif